 The big yellow buses chauffeur kids to and from their educational destination each and every day that school is in session.
 Most kids work part time jobs in an effort to buy a car so that they can transport themselves to school and other places.

 British vs American Schools- What’s the plan?

 British students spend ages 5-10 in primary schools.
 Secondary schools have students ages 11-18.
-There are no middle schools, unlike America.
+There are no middle schools, unlike America and these schools accept students based on their school catchment areas.
 Until recently, British schools were compulsory for kids until they were only sixteen years old.